The Why-Because Analysis Homepage

 WBA Training Course and Tutorial

 A two-day WBA training course is available.
-It consists of a WBA Tutorial, and participant hands-on exercises using the WB-Toolset.
+It consists of a WBA Tutorial, and participant hands-on exercises using the SERAS toolkit.
 The WBA Tutorial is one day, without participant exercises.
 The Tutorial has been given inter alia at the Safety@Siemens 2000 conference in Munich, and at Siemens Transportation Systems in Braunschweig.
 The WBA training course in its present form has been given three times in Australia in 2004 under the auspices of the Australian Safety-Critical Systems Club and twice in 2005 under the auspices of the Australian Aviation Psychology Association and the Civil Aviation Safety Authority, as well as to industrial clients in the transportation industry in Europe.
 Contact Peter Ladkin.

 back to contents...